 The link between Parkinson’s and dairy may not be explained just by the pesticides and lactose.

 Can the consumption of sesame seeds improve the clinical signs and symptoms of arthritis?

-Food as Medicine: Preventing & Treating the Most Dreaded Diseases with Diet
+Food as Medicine: Preventing and Treating the Most Dreaded Diseases with Diet

 Dr. Greger has scoured the world’s scholarly literature on clinical nutrition and developed this new presentation based on the latest in cutting edge research exploring the role diet may play in preventing, arresting, and even reversing some of our most feared causes of death and disability.